Ready or Not (Fugees song): Critical reception

 Larry Flick from Billboard felt the song was "far more representative of the act's vibe", and that "this cut nicely illustrates its lyrical strength as well as its talent for switching from smooth soul singing to sharp rapping within the space of a few seconds."
 Gil L. Robertson IV from Cash Box named it a "standout track" of The Score album.
 Damien Mendis from Music Weeks RM Dance Update rated it five out of five, commenting, "New Jersey's pride and joy retum with a soulful blend of rap, R&B and reggae.
-The original Radio version taken from their gold-selling album [...] already won fans due to its hypnotic use of The Delfonics' number 41 hit of 1971 'Ready Or Not, Here I Come (Can't Hide From Love)'.
+The original radio version taken from their gold-selling album [...] already won fans due to its hypnotic use of the Delfonics' number 41 hit of 1971 'Ready or Not, Here I Come (Can't Hide from Love)'.
 The promos even adopt the original Bell label logo colour and style."
 David Fricke from Rolling Stone remarked "the sweet heat of Lauryn Hill's alto".
 A reviewer from Spin magazine described the song as "an eerily ambient flow of confused musings (Jean), confident harmonies (Hill), and immigrant pride (Michel), tapped insistently into your consciousness by a simple snare beat."

+Recognition

+"Ready or Not" tied with the group's version of "Killing Me Softly" as the best song of year by Spin.
+In the annual Village Voice's Pazz & Jop mass critics poll of the year's best in music in 1996, it was ranked at number thirteen.

+In 2012, NME ranked it number 77 on their '100 Greatest Songs of NME's Lifetime (so far)' list; and placed it on their ranking of the 100 best songs of the 1990s.
+Pitchfork listed it as one of the '250 Best Songs of the 1990s' (2022).
+In 2023, Rolling Stone ranked it as one of the 100 best East Coast hip hop songs of all time.